Making the right choices for a loved one doesn’t have to be

 As specialists in post-death matters, we’re often asked how to obtain probate; it isn’t something that is obvious or familiar to most people.
-So here’s our brief guide to the basics of how to obtain probate:

 All being well, the Grant of Representation will then be issued.
 This marks the beginning of probate and means that the executor can start administering the estate.